 - Paper: Consortium on Graduate Communication, Summer Institute, George Mason University, ….

 - “Making Transnational Writing Research Perform Educationally Productive and Ethically Sound Roles,” (panel organizer: “Roles that Writing Education Performs: Perspectives from Transnational Research, Advocacy, and Collaboration by Writing Scholars in Bangladesh and the United States” with Gene Hammond and Mohammad Shamsuzzaman), Conference on College Composition and Communication, Pittsburgh, March 12-16, 2019.

 - “Terms of Discourse, Discipline, and Profession in India.”
-Part of sponsored panel: “Centering Transnational Work: A Study of Writing Practices in Tertiary Education in Romania, Nepal, India, and Colombia,” invited by Transnational Writing Standing Group, Conference on College Composition and Communication (CCCC), Portland, OR, Mar.
+Panel sponsored by Transnational Writing Standing Group: “Centering Transnational Work: A Study of Writing Practices in Tertiary Education in Romania, Nepal, India, and Colombia,” Conference on College Composition and Communication, Portland, OR, Mar.
 17, 2017.